HomeDing/homeding.github.io/elements/ntptime.md

 ---
 title: NTPTime Element
 icon: ntptime
-tags: ["Element", "Time"]
+tags:
+  - "Element"
+  - "Time"
 description: Support getting local time from the internet using NTP protocol.
 excerpt: >
-  The NTPTimeElement can retrieve the local time from an external ntp server on the internet.
+  The NTPTimeElement can retrieve the local time from an external NTP server using the ntp protocol on the internet.
 layout: "page.njk"
 ---